Dilbert66/esphome-dsckeybus/README.md

 This is an implementation of an ESPHOME custom component to interface directly to a DSC POWER832 (PC5010) alarm system using the keybus interface and  very inexpensive ESP8266 modules (or arduino) .
 Using a slightly modified DSC keybus interface library from https://github.com/taligentx/dscKeybusInterface, it provides full read and write control of the alarm system.
 The idea and yaml code is based on the DIY example at: https://github.com/Margriko/Paradox-ESPHome.

-The following services are published to home assistant for use in various scripts:
+The following services are published to home assistant for use in various scripts.
+Please note that you will also need to have a transistor on the green data line to give you write access to the bus as shown in the wiring diagram.

 	alarm_disarm: Disarms the alarm with the user code provided, or the code specified in the configuration.
 	alarm_arm_home: Arms the alarm in home mode.